ryosuke0920/Haidoku/README.md

 # Search Dictionary Faster
 ## summary
-Every times it's boring to search words with copy and paste.
-I found out several dictionary site URLs, I made this tool let us to go directly to the dictionary site.
-And I noticed I always searched same words.
-So it saves history data to study later.
+Every times it's is boring to input text for search.
+Especially it's time reading a foreign language site.
+I made a tool allows us to search by selecting only text.
+And it saves history data to study later.

 ## Description
 ### Link list